 You’ve created the perfect content for your target audience, checked your spelling ten times over and devised a call to action that should convert prospects into customers.
 But if your SEO isn’t up to scratch and your keywords aren’t right, you’ll be losing out on high-value traffic and a chance at the top positions on Google and other search engines.

 As we all know, content marketing and copywriting take time – and freelancers are busy people.
 With this in mind, we’ve put together some straightforward, actionable tips for boosting your rankings on Google.
-From improving keyword targeting to optimising header tags, read on to discover 5 simple tips for improving your SEO in 2021.

 1. Find a balance between keyword targeting and everyday language